srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 Set Up gNB
 **********

 To deploy the gNB, edit the `values.yaml` file and set the desired RAN parameters.
-An example `values.yaml` for the srsRAN Project Helm Chart can be found `here <https://raw.githubusercontent.com/srsran/srsRAN_Project_helm/main/charts/srsran-project/values.yaml>`_.
+An example `values.yaml` for the |project_name|
+Helm Chart can be found `here <https://raw.githubusercontent.com/srsran/srsRAN_Project_helm/main/charts/srsran-project/values.yaml>`_.

-If you haven't already added the srsRAN Project Helm repository, add it using:
+If you haven't already added the |project_name| Helm repository, add it using:

 .. code-block:: bash